 Trainee–Mentor Luncheon: A catered lunch at which trainees interact with established scientists of note in a small-group setting.

-Trainee Affairs Committee Meeting: An open meeting at which all trainees are welcome.
-This committee consists of the two trainee representatives (elected by the trainee membership), other trainees selected by the representatives and the President of SSR, and faculty advisors.
-The committee coordinates the trainee-centered events at the Annual Meeting and provides advice and information to the trainee representatives, who serve as liaisons with the Board of Directors.
-The current committee list is found here.
+Trainee Affairs Committee Meeting: An open meeting at which all Trainees are welcome.
+This committee consists of the two Trainee Representatives (elected by the Trainee Membership), other Trainees selected by the representatives and the President of SSR, and faculty advisors.
+The committee coordinates the Trainee-centered events at the Annual Meeting and provides advice and information to the Trainee Representatives, who serve as liaisons with the Board of Directors.
+Please see the Trainee Affairs Committee page for the current committee list.

 Opportunities to serve

-Volunteers at the Annual Meeting: All meetings rely heavily on support from trainees who are serving on the recently established Trainee Volunteer Subcommittee (or TVS).
-The TVS provides structured opportunities for trainees to participate in the Annual Meeting.
-If you have questions or would like to participate as a volunteer, please contact Sadhat Walusimbi (email@example.com).
+Volunteer at the Annual Meeting: Annual Meetings rely heavily on support from Trainees serving on the recently established Trainee Volunteer Subcommittee (TVS).
+The TVS provides structured opportunities for Trainees to participate in the Annual Meeting.
+If you have questions or would like to participate as a volunteer, please contact Jane Fenelon (email@example.com).

-Trainee Representative: There are two trainee representatives serving at any one time, a senior and a junior serving overlapping terms.
-Each trainee representative, elected by the trainee membership, serves for two years.
-They coordinate trainee events, attend Board meetings, and are a valuable liaison between the Board and the trainee membership.
-An email call for nominations for this position goes out each fall and elections normally take place in March or April.
-You may nominate yourself or be nominated by another trainee or regular member.
-Graduate students, postdoctoral fellows, and other trainees are all welcome to apply.
-Applicants should anticipate remaining trainees for the duration of their term in office.
-Trainee representatives are expected to attend both Summer and Winter Board meetings during their term of service.
-Expenses for the Summer Board meeting, which precedes the SSR Annual Meeting, are not covered by the Society.
-However, expenses for the Winter Board meeting are reimbursed for representatives traveling from within North America and are subsidized for representatives traveling from other locations.
-Serving as a trainee representative is an excellent way to become familiar with the workings of the Society.
-A list of past trainee reps is found on this page.
+Trainee Representative: There are two Trainee Representatives serving at any one time: a senior and a junior serving overlapping terms.
+Each Trainee Representative, elected by the Trainee Membership, serves for two years.
+They coordinate Trainee events, attend Board Meetings, and are a valuable liaison between the Board and the Trainee Membership.
+An e-mail call for nominations for this position goes out each fall, and elections normally take place in March or April.
+You may nominate yourself or be nominated by another Trainee or Regular Member.
+Graduate students, postdoctoral fellows, and other Trainees are all welcome to apply.
+Applicants should anticipate remaining Trainees for the duration of their term in office.
+Trainee Representatives are expected to attend both Summer and Winter Board Meetings during their term of service.
+Expenses for the Summer Board Meeting, which precedes the SSR Annual Meeting, are not covered by the Society.
+However, expenses for the Winter Board Meeting are reimbursed for representatives traveling from within North America and are subsidized for representatives traveling from other locations.
+Serving as a Trainee Representative is an excellent way to become familiar with the workings of the Society.
+Please see the Trainee Affairs Committee page for a list of past Trainee Reps.

-Session co-chair: Platform sessions at the Annual Meeting are normally chaired by two persons, one of whom is a trainee.
-Trainees interested in serving as co-chairs are solicited during completion of the Program for the Annual Meeting.
-You are always welcome to submit your name to your trainee representatives if you are interested in serving in this or any other capacity.
+Session co-chair: Platform sessions at the Annual Meeting are normally chaired by two persons, one of whom is a Trainee.
+Trainees interested in serving as co-chairs are solicited during completion of the Annual Meeting program.
+You are always welcome to submit your name to your Trainee Representatives if you are interested in serving in this or any other capacity.

 Travel Grants and Presentation Awards

-Both need- and merit-based awards are available through the Society for the Study of Reproduction.
+Both need- and merit-based awards are available through SSR.
 These awards assist with travel to the Annual Meeting for presentation of data and recognize outstanding accomplishment.

-The Trainee Research Awards are available to predoctoral or postdoctoral trainees presenting at the Annual Meeting.
-These are competitive merit-based awards given in two categories, Poster and Platform.
-Eligibility information and other conditions are provided with the abstract submission information and should be reviewed each year, as the exact conditions may be modified (i.e., dues paid, requirement for an extended abstract).
+The Trainee Research Awards are available to predoctoral or postdoctoral Trainees presenting at the Annual Meeting.
+These are competitive merit-based awards given in two categories: Poster and Platform.
+Eligibility information and other conditions are provided with the abstract submission information and should be reviewed each year, as the exact conditions may change (i.e., dues paid, requirement for an extended abstract).

 The Larry Ewing Memorial Trainee Travel Fund is a need-based travel grant program managed by the Trainee Affairs Committee.
-This fund is supported by contributions from the membership, the sale of commemorative t-shirts at the annual meeting, and the annual meeting grant.
-To be eligible for this award you must not only be a trainee but a paid-up trainee member of SSR.
-As with all the other awards, you must be presenting an abstract at the Annual Meeting to be eligible.
+This fund is supported by contributions from the membership, the sale of commemorative t-shirts at the Annual Meeting, and the Annual Meeting grant.
+To be eligible for this award you must not only be a Trainee, but a paid-up Trainee Member of SSR.
+As with all other awards, you must be presenting an abstract at the Annual Meeting to be eligible.

 Interested in joining a reproductive biology training program or seeking postdoctoral funding?
 These links will give you some information to get started: